LEVC L380: Geely Galaxy V900

-The Geely Galaxy V900 is the EREV version of the all-electric L380.
+The Geely Galaxy V900 is the extended-range version of the all-electric L380.
 It accommodates up to eight passengers and can travel up to 202 km in BEV mode.
 The V900 adopts the design style of the electric L380 and features LEVC badges throughout its exterior.
-Under the hood, it is equipped with a 1.5-liter turbocharged petrol engine (BHE15-CFZ) that produces 120 kW (161 hp).
+Under the bonnet, it is equipped with a 1.5-litre turbocharged petrol engine (BHE15-CFZ) that produces 120 kW (161 hp).
 The vehicle's maximum speed is 190 km/h.
 The base model of the Geely Galaxy V900 comes with a 43.3 kWh ternary NMC battery manufactured by CALB.
 Depending on the seating configuration, this version can achieve an electric range of 165 to 172 km.
 The top-tier MPV variant features a 50 kWh ternary NMC battery from CATL, offering an electric range of 195 to 202 km.
-When the battery is depleted, the V900 consumes 7 to 7.2 liters of fuel per 100 km.
+When the battery is depleted, the V900 consumes 7 to 7.2 litres of fuel per 100 km.
 The curb weight of the Geely Galaxy V900 varies depending on the seating configuration.
 It ranges from 2,910 kg to 3,030 kg.

+Guinness World Record

+The Galaxy V900 set the world record for most people fit into a multi-purpose vehicle on 27 November 2025, when it managed to fit 42 female dancers.
+It was confirmed shortly after the V900's debut at Auto Guangzhou 2025 via a video shared by Geely that was posted as the V900 was getting closer to the model's sales launch.

 Specifications

 The 5.3 m long LEVC L380 is based on LEVC's Space Oriented Architecture platform for large vehicles codeveloped with Geely, part of the SEA platform family.
-The L380 is powered by 200. kW motors produced by Viridi E-Mobility Technology Co., in either single motor front-wheel drive or dual-motor all-wheel drive configurations, the latter of which is capable of accelerating from 0–100. km/h in 5.5 seconds.
-The L380 is available with a choice of three NMC battery packs: a 100 kWh unit only available with front-wheel drive providing 570. km of range, a 116 kWh only available with all-wheel drive providing 650. km of range, and a 140 kWh CATL Qilin 3.0 pack with an energy density of 200 Wh/kg providing a CLTC range rating of 805-825. km.
+The L380 is powered by 200 kW motors produced by Viridi E-Mobility Technology Co., in either single motor front-wheel drive or dual-motor all-wheel drive configurations, the latter of which is capable of accelerating from 0–100 km/h in 5.5 seconds.
+The L380 is available with a choice of three NMC battery packs: a 100 kWh unit only available with front-wheel drive providing 570 km of range, a 116 kWh only available with all-wheel drive providing 650 km of range, and a 140 kWh CATL Qilin 3.0 pack with an energy density of 200 Wh/kg providing a CLTC range rating of 805-825 km.
 The charging time of the battery to go from 10% capacity to 80% is 30 minutes, with it gaining 200 km of range in 10 minutes.